 - Water shoes

-- Cooler with food and cold drinks
+- Cooler with food, cold drinks, and ice packs

 - Corn starch for brushing sand off

 - Puddle jumpers or swimmees

 - Beach umbrella or sun tent